 Placid Oil Company is a subsidiary of Hunt Oil Company, which is the largest privately owned oil and gas production company in the United States.
 Founded by H.L.
 Hunt in the 1940’s, the company has continued to grow over the years.
 Hunt was a Texas oil tycoon and political activist.
 Opening in Alabama, the company began to explore and produce oil under the names of Hunt Oil and Placid Oil Company, which drilled for oil as Penrod and transported oil as Panola Pipeline.
 By the 1960’s, Placid Oil had production rates that doubled Hunt Oil.
 Since this time, Placid Oil and Hunt Oil have grown significantly in size.

-How Placid Oil Workers Have Been Injured While On The Job
+How Oil Workers Have Been Injured While On The Job

-Some of the accidents that have occurred on Placid oil rigs that have resulted in workers being seriously injured include the following:
+Some of the accidents that have been reported involving Placid oil include the following:

 - A vehicular accident involving a boat occurred at Placid Oil Company that resulted in workers being injured.
 Many vehicular accidents occur at oil rigs because workers are either not properly trained on how to use water vessels or workers cannot see an oil rig due to adverse weather conditions.
 These accidents are very common on oil rigs because workers must arrive to the location via either boat or helicopter.